 This type of software is a one-size-fits-all solution that is extremely popular among eLearners.
-By using one app, you can create different kinds of training videos.
+You can create different kinds of training videos using a single app.
 For example, you can record software tutorials like the example below:

 With these tools, you can also create complete video-based courses with experts.